Anjok07/ultimatevocalremovergui/README.md

 ## Contributing

 - For anyone interested in the ongoing development of **Ultimate Vocal Remover GUI** please send us a pull request and we will review it.
 This project is 100% open-source and free for anyone to use and/or modify as they wish.
 - Please note that we do not maintain or directly support any of tsurumesos AI application code.
-We only maintain the development and support for the **Ultimate Vocal Remover GUI**.
+We only maintain the development and support for the **Ultimate Vocal Remover GUI** and the models provided.

 ## References
 - [1] Takahashi et al., "Multi-scale Multi-band DenseNets for Audio Source Separation", https://arxiv.org/pdf/1706.09588.pdf